Human DevelopmentTranscending potential through academic and professional development

 Reawakening

-Regardless of challenges in traditional academics, Maslow's ideas seem to be reemerging as his Fourth Force psychology gains momentum.
-Philosopher Ken Wilber (2000) lists Maslow as a key visionary force guiding Integral Psychology, and declares that Maslow continues to be a heavy influence behind both Third Force and Fourth Force psychologies, as follows:
+Regardless of challenges in traditional academics, Maslow's ideas seem to reemerge as his Fourth Force psychology gains momentum.
+Philosopher Ken Wilber (2000) lists Maslow as a key visionary force guiding Integral Psychology.
+He declares that Maslow continues to be a heavy influence behind both Third Force and Fourth Force psychologies, as follows:

 Maslow's work fell into temporary disrepute… when extreme postmodernism, dominating both academia and the counterculture, which made all forms of holarchy subservient to what certainly seemed to be a form of flatland dogmatism.
 But as the world awakens from that reductionism, Maslow's pioneering works are there to greet all who would genuinely embrace a more integral and holarchical view (p.
 84).

-Offering a philosophy that attempts to integrate religion, mysticism, science, and psychology to present an integral model of human development and consciousness, Wilber is speaking outside of mainstream academia using a script usually followed by religious visionaries, but his approach is gaining degrees of mainstream acceptance.
-For example, Fielding Graduate Institute now offers graduate degrees in Integral Psychology, using Wilber's philosophy as its foundation.
+Wilber speaks outside mainstream academia using a script usually followed by religious visionaries, offering a philosophy that integrates religion, mysticism, science, and psychology to present an integral model of human development and consciousness.
+Still, his approach is gaining degrees of mainstream acceptance.
+For example, Fielding Graduate Institute developed a graduate degree in Integral Psychology, using Wilber's philosophy as its foundation.
 The Transpersonal Psychology Institute, partially founded by Maslow, also attempts to address questions of academic credibility by putting a scientific and academic wrapping on spirituality and wisdom (ITP, 2007).

 Human Development Perspectives